ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

 maintained by Steve Saliman.

 ## News
+### August 30, 2020
+This branch of the Liquibase Groovy DSL is a legacy branch for users needing Liquibase 3.x support.
+I don't expect any future releases of this branch.
+All future development is going to be against the 3.x releases with full support for Liquibase 4.x.

 ### June 6, 2020
 Release 2.1.2 is a minor release that fixes an issue with `include` and `includeAll` changes nested inside change logs that used the previously